microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 1. Select a sample query and run it.
 2. Select the **Modify permissions** tab.
 3. See the list of permissions required to run the query.
-4. Select the consent button next to the permission you wish to consent to.
+4. Select the consent button next to the permission you want to consent to.

 ![Screenshot of Graph Explorer with the steps to consent to permissions highlighted](./images/modify-permissions.png)